PawanRajwar/GUI_Calculator/README.md

 - Open the application and start entering numbers and operators.

 - Use the = button to compute the result and view it in the display area.

+- Press C to clear the current expression or Del to delete the last character.

+### 2. Dark Mode: